 Background of the Problem (1-2 pages)

 According to the American Psychological Association’s (APA) 2021 Work and Well-being Survey of 1,501 U.S. adult workers, 79% of employees had experienced work-related stress the month before the survey.
 Nearly 3 in 5 employees reported negative impacts of work-related stress (APA, 2020).
-Increased technological advancements have created a more significant strain on individual employees (Chen et al., 2009; Harris et al., 2022; Marsh et al, 2022).
+Increased technological advancements have significantly strained individual employees (Chen et al., 2009; Harris et al., 2022; Marsh et al, 2022).
 Capitalism as an economic system places an a heavy emphasis on productivity and efficiency, often at the expense of employee well-being (Daniel, 2019; Isham, Mair, & Jackson, 2020; Obrenovic et al., 2020).
 Western society locates the identity and worth of the individual on their contribution to economic gain.
 Consumerism has become the vehicle for social status and an external marker of well-being (Balabanis & Stathopoulou, 2021).
 The ‘Great Resignation’ of 2021 accelerated by the global COVID-19 pandemic is a societal reaction to the problematic working conditions of the 21st century (Sheather & Slattery, 2021).
 Some interpret the workforce reaction as a refusal to work amid COVID-19 health risks (Tessema et al., 2022).
 Alternatively, it may be possible to classify the large-scale resignations as a reevaluation of the meaning of work for the individual in a post-pandemic era (Sull et al., 2022).

 Against the backdrop of these societal conditions, higher education relies more on adjunct faculty to deliver course instruction than full-time tenured faculty (Murray, 2019; Spinrad & Relles, 2022).
 There is heightened stress and exhaustion experienced by adjunct faculty due to the increased job demands and reduced career advancement (Han et al., 2020).
 Adjunct faculty dissatisfaction has been linked to limited opportunity for advancement and job autonomy, in addition to low pay and job security (Maynard & Joseph, 2008; Bolitzer, 2019; Spinrad et al., 2022).
-Telework, working remotely from home, presents online adjunct faculty with additional work strain by “blurring boundaries” between home and work life (Varga & Denniston, 2022).
+Working remotely from home, telework presents online adjunct faculty with additional work strain by “blurring boundaries” between home and work life (Varga & Denniston, 2022).
 The advantages presented by telework may become counterproductive by increasing work-related stress (Widar et al., 2022).
 Moderate to high need for recovery results in burnout: a psychological condition characterized by emotional exhaustion, depersonalization, and a diminished sense of personal accomplishment (Maslach et al., 2001).

 The two dominant work engagement models in organizational psychology are the Job-Demands Resources model (Demerouti et al., 2001) and the Job-Crafting Theory (Wrzesniewski & Dutton, 2001).
 The Job-Demands Resources theory views all job characteristics (i.e., psychological, organizational, physical, and social) from an organizational perspective as either demands or resources.
 Job demands such as high-pressure situations, and emotionally demanding work, among others, increase strain leading to cynicism, work-related stress, and potential burnout.
 Job resources help employees accomplish goals and mitigate the effects of job demands (Van Wingerden, Derks, & Bakker, 2017).
 Job resources such as compensation, career advancement, and peer support, among others, lead to employee motivation, engagement, and productivity (Zhang & Parker, 2019).
 Employers use this top-down management approach to design jobs with an equitable balance between job demands and resources.